charlie-world/scala-shell-script/README.md

 # scala-shell-script

-Shell Script by Scala Codes
+## Easy way to handle Shell Scripts Using Scala
+In Test directory, You can see the examples of scala-shell-script.